Our verdict

 Removable insole

-The oz / 425g's insole isn't glued in, so replacing it in favor of custom orthotics for added arch support is possible if necessary.
+The Who should NOT buy's insole isn't glued in, so replacing it in favor of custom orthotics for added arch support is possible if necessary.

 Test results